Partridge Island (Charlotte County)

 It is the site of two shell middens, BgDr48 and BgDr49, that have been studied and dated between 400 BC to 500 AD.
 The time required for ancient natives to travel by canoe to the island has been measured.

 The island has been identified as one of those written about in the 1604 writings of Samuel Champlain and Sieur de Monts.

+Geography and composition

+Jameson, Crow, Hardwood, Parker and Partridge Island are all share a land shelf north of Deer Island, where the waters are generally less than 10m below mean sea level in depth.
+In 1869, Peter Galvin, Henry and John Dakin received a mining lease for Partridge Island.